apache/druid/docs/operations/single-server.md

   -->

-Druid includes a set of reference configurations and launch scripts for single-machine deployments:
+Druid includes a set of reference configurations and launch scripts for single-machine deployments.
+These configuration bundles are located in `conf/druid/single-server/`.

+The `auto` configuration sizes runtime parameters based on available processors and memory.
+Other configurations include hard-coded runtime parameters for various server sizes.
+Most users should stick with `auto`.

 - `auto` (run script: `bin/start-druid-auto`)
 - `nano-quickstart` (run script: `bin/start-nano-quickstart`)